|

 birth of Jesus in maybe 2 or 3 B.C.
 However, there is much dispute about

-this, especially when combined with the phrase "This was the first
+this date, especially when combined with the phrase "This was the first

 census that took place while Quirinius was governor of Syria".